ahaydock/home/README.md

 *.profile* - Sources .bashrc for login shells.

-*.inputrc* - Remaps the up and down arrows to history search,
+*.inputrc* - Remaps the up and down arrows to history search.

 *.vimrc* - Configuration file for vim.

-*.conkyrc* - Conkey configuration
+*.conkyrc* - Conkey configuration.

+*.sublime* - User specific configurations for Sublime Text.

 *setup.sh* - Install packages that I like.
 Ubuntu/Debian only.